-to include in police armour such types of special means that can cause severe damage to health or pose an unsubstantiated source of risk.64 The law also obliges police officers to wear prescribed uniform with visible signs when carrying out duties related to the maintenance of public order.65
+The Law on Police sets out a ban on the use of special means to disperse peaceful assemblies which are held in violation of public order without the use of weapons, or to include in police armour such types of special means that can cause severe damage to health or pose an unsubstantiated source of risk.67 The law also obliges police officers to wear prescribed uniform with visible signs when carrying out duties related to the maintenance of public order.68

 The Law on Police also sets out regulations on the use of surveillance technologies to ensure proper notification on the use of such equipment and the protection of personal information.
 Warning signs must be visible about the stationary video and photo equipment placed in public places.
 When using mobile equipment, police officers must transport it in a visible manner, except in cases when surveillance is being conducted for special investigative purposes.
 The videos or photos may be used to investigate crimes or violations of public order, to investigate complaints about officers' actions, to promote the protection of individuals' rights and legitimate interests, or to publicise the case of disciplinary violation or its absence by a police officer after the completion of an investigation, without disclosing or only minimally identifying other persons' identities.
 Use of videos or photos by the police for other purposes (including publishing) is prohibited.
-The list of officers having access to the archive and the procedure for using the data is defined by the order from the head of police.66
+The list of officers having access to the archive and the procedure for using the data is defined by the order from the head of police.
+69

 A number of cases of inappropriate use of force by police in order to detain protest participants and disperse the protests were reported during the year, including the use of force towards and the detention of minors.
-These cases include during the protests organised by the inhabitants of a city district widely known as 'Fizgorodok', when people protested against allegedly unlawful construction in the green part of the district.67 There are also documented cases of inappropriate treatment that violates the human right to dignity and show a failure to follow the prescribed legal procedure for detention.68
+These cases include during the protests organised by the inhabitants of a city district widely known as 'Fizgorodok', when people protested against allegedly unlawful construction in the green part of the district.70 There are also documented cases of inappropriate treatment that violates